JacobPillai/Blog/README.md

 4. Try incognito/private browsing mode

 #### Images Not Displaying
-**Problem**: Uploaded images don't show in posts **Solutions**:
+**Problem**: Uploaded images don't show in posts or profile pictures **Solutions**:
-1. Ensure image file size is under 5MB
+1. Ensure image file size is under 2MB for profile pictures
-2. Use supported formats (JPEG, PNG, GIF)
+2. Use supported formats (WEBP, PNG, JPG, JPEG, GIF, SVG, BMP, ICO)
-3. Check browser console for loading errors
+3. Check browser console for detailed error messages
-4. Try using external image URLs instead
+4. Try using the built-in image compatibility test: `testImageCompatibility()` in browser console
+5. For corrupted images, try opening and re-saving the image in an image editor
+6. Clear browser cache and try again

 #### Search Not Working
 **Problem**: Search functionality returns no results